mms142-groupe-2020/InternetofThings/About Us.md

 # About Us

-## Group E
+We are Group E of MMS 142 for the first trimester of 2020.

-- Gerold Dela Cruz
+* Dela Cruz, Gerold
-- Asaph Immanuel Jr. Dequito
+* Dequito, Asaph Immanuel Jr.
-- Julia Alexis Diaz
+* Diaz, Julia Alexis
-- Jamesson Dulzura
+* Doctor, Joel
-- Joel Doctor
+* Dulzura, Jamesson
-- Joshua Espallardo
+* Espallardo, Joshua
-- Daizy Estrada
+* Estrada, Daizy